run-ai/docs/docs/admin/researcher-setup/researcher-ui-setup.md

 # Researcher User Interface

-The Run:AI Researcher User Interface allows Researchers which are less experienced with a command-line interface to view Projects, as well as submit and view Jobs.
+The Run:ai Researcher User Interface allows Researchers which are less experienced with a command-line interface to view Projects, as well as submit and view Jobs.

 ![researcher.png](img/researcher.png)